 Firstly, a plastic utensil has a useful life of about 10 or 15 mins, and then boom, its impact lasts hundreds of years.
 Plastic is not biodegradable.
 It takes more than 400 years to completely break down, which means that most of the plastic that has ever been manufactured still exists in some form.

-The disposable utensils will mostly end in landfills as plastic waste, where they release harmful greenhouse gases that cause air pollution and result in climate change.
+The disposable utensils will mostly end up in landfills as plastic waste, where they release harmful greenhouse gases that cause air pollution and result in climate change.

 While plastics do not biodegrade, they break down into small fragments called microplastics that find their way into the air, water, and even the foods we eat.
 Research shows that the average American consumes at least 5 grams of plastic per week and 74,000 microplastics annually.